-Kris Jenner To Exploit Kylie’s Baby With Reality Show Deal: Pregnancy Featured On ‘KUWTK’
+Kris Jenner: Why She Considers Kylie Jenner Pregnancy To Be Positive For ‘KUWTK’ Family

 With that in mind, Kris Jenner knew that there was only so much time she had to plan something that could make the family benefit from the news that Kylie was having a baby.

-While landing an exclusive deal with a magazine to sell the rights of the baby bump photos would have been too easy, Kris Jenner is looking for bigger and better ways to profit from the baby announcement.
+While landing an exclusive deal with a magazine to sell the rights to the baby bump photos would have been too easy, Kris Jenner is looking for bigger and better ways to share the official news with the world.

-According to Radar Online, the forthcoming series of Keeping Up With the Kardashians is heavily focused on the TV personality’s life after finding out she was expecting a child.
+According to The Sun, the forthcoming series of Keeping Up With the Kardashians is heavily focused on the TV personality’s life after finding out she was expecting a child.

 Kris Jenner is refusing to let her daughter have a normal pregnancy, the insider claims, adding that a second series of Life of Kylie is already said to be in the works while KUWTK will capture further moments of Kylie adjusting to motherhood.